jacobp112/limit-order-book/docs/design.md

 randomness, concurrency or iteration over unordered collections on the path that produces events or snapshots.

-A snapshot lists, for each side in price order and each level in FIFO order, every resting order with its id, price, open quantity and sequence number, followed by both counters.
-Its canonical byte encoding is compared directly in tests; a 64-bit FNV-1a digest is provided for compact reporting.
+A snapshot holds both counters and, for each side in price order and each level in FIFO order, every resting order with its id, price, open quantity and sequence number.
+That is all state that affects future output, so two engines with equal snapshots behave identically.
+Its canonical byte encoding (little-endian, fixed field order) is compared directly in tests; a 64-bit FNV-1a digest is provided for compact reporting.

+`MatchingEngine::restore` validates a snapshot before using it (counters, value ranges, ids and sequence numbers already issued, no duplicates, priority order, uncrossed), so bytes from outside cannot build a book the engine could not have reached.
+Tests check:

+- replaying the same journal twice gives identical events and snapshot bytes;
+- `replay(S, E1 ++ E2) == replay(restore(snapshot(replay(S, E1))), E2)` at
+  several split points;
+- every intermediate snapshot decodes and restores to the same bytes;
+- pinned digests for a 20,000-command generated stream, so CI on Linux and Windows must agree.